What is a Lien in Nebraska?

 The best way to remove a judgment lien is by paying the debt owed or negotiating other terms with the lienholder.
 The payments can be made directly to the creditor or through the county court.

-Voluntary Lien Vs. Involuntary Lien in Nebraska?
+Voluntary Lien vs. Involuntary Lien in Nebraska?

 In a voluntary lien, the property owner grants the creditor permission or consent to attach a claim to the property as security for repaying debts.
 The borrower agrees to grant the lien because the property acts as collateral that may be seized or sold off if unable to fulfill debt obligations.
 In Nebraska, voluntary liens are attached to properties, including: